 - Starting_Position (optional): If you want to specify the starting point (starting index position), then Please specify the value here.
-If you omit this parameter, the function considers Zero as a starting position.
+If you omit this parameter, the Python string find function considers Zero as a starting position.

-- Ending_Position (optional): If you want to specify the endpoint (Ending index position) then, Please specify the value here.
-If you Omit this parameter, the find Function consider the highest number.
+- Ending_Position (optional): If you want to specify the endpoint (Ending index position), then Please specify the value here.
+If you Omit this parameter, the find Function considers the highest number.

-The following set of examples help you understand the find string.
+The following set of examples helps you understand the find string.

-The first statement Str2 discovers all occurrence of a substring ‘abc’ inside the Str1 using the find Method and prints the output
+In the first statement, Str2 discovers all occurrences of a substring ‘abc’ inside the Str1 using the find Method and prints the output.

 If the function does not discover the specified substring inside the Str1, it returns -1.
 We used Str4 to explain this.

 The Python string find function allows us to use the Starting index position of the substring.
-By specifying the starting index position as 12 in Str5, we can increase performance.
+We can increase performance by specifying the starting index position as 12 in Str5.

 It allows us to use Starting and ending indices.
 By providing the starting and ending index positions, we can increase the performance.
 The following Str6 Python statement starts looking for ‘abc’ from 12.

-The. last line Str7 is returning -1 because this Python string find function start looking from 12 (means the first abc skipped) and end at index position 21.
+The. last line Str7 is returning -1 because this Python string find function starts looking from 12 (which means the first abc skipped) and ends at index position 21.
 As we all know, the second abc is in position 22.